 Classification Description Sanction/Action REMIND These incidents are dealt with by the classroom teacher and include, for example: throwing paper; calling out; chewing; not following instructions; incomplete class work; no homework; lack of equipment, failure to follow uniform code.
 These incidents are dealt with by all staff.
 Staff are expected to support the smooth running of the school and support colleagues by ensuring minor incidents are always addressed.
 These include dropping litter, drinking from cans, chewing gum, uniform issues, running in and around the school building and being over physical in play.
 Reaffirm classroom expectations Line up outside of the classroom until ready to enter in Silence and focus.
-Verbal warning Short cooling off period outside the classroom (maximum 5 minutes) Removal of Foundation Merit.
-WARNING These incidents must be recorded on G4Ss.
+Short cooling off period outside the classroom (maximum 5 minutes) WARNING These incidents must be recorded on G4S.
 Unacceptable behaviour in this category may include: Persistency of minor incidents as above Rudeness to staff Verbally aggressive behaviour to another student Being continually off-task.
-Behaviour outside of the classroom that endangers others or is clearly unacceptable Mobile phone use - Remove from student - Must be collected by an adult at the end of the day Other incidents Meeting with student and CL Contact parents Short cooling off period outside the classroom (maximum 5 minutes) Moving Seat Record on G4Ss REMOVE Teacher or Department Sanction Serious incidents are dealt with by the Classroom teacher and the CL.
-Must be recorded on G4Ss: • Removal from lesson after student being reminded and warned of the poor learning choices being made.
-Students to make their way to the designated classroom within department. • Rudeness to staff - Swearing directly • Aggressive behaviour towards other students • Refusal to comply with other Consequences • Bullying - Inform Behaviour Managers • Bringing items into school with the intention to sell • Other serious incidents Harmful sexual behaviour - sexual remarks, taunts, physical or online harassment Remove from lesson to another class within your department.
-Teacher must call home to discuss Teacher/Dept. Sanction Record on G4S in home notes detailing the incident using the script of Remind/Warn/Remove.
-Duty Team If Student disrupts the learning in the partner classroom.
-Leadership duty will be called.
-Centralised Sanction
+Behaviour outside of the classroom that endangers others or is clearly unacceptable Mobile phone use - Remove from student - Must be collected by an adult at the end of the day Other incidents Meeting with student and CL Contact parents Short cooling off period outside the classroom (maximum 5 minutes) Moving Seat Negative point issued Record on G4S REMOVE Teacher or Department Sanction Serious incidents are dealt with by the Classroom teacher and the CL.
+Must be recorded on G4Ss: Removal from lesson after student being reminded and warned of the poor learning choices being made.
+Students to make their way to the designated classroom within department.
+Rudeness to staff - Swearing directly Aggressive behaviour towards other students Refusal to comply with other Consequences Bullying - Inform Behaviour Managers Bringing items into school with the intention to sell Harmful sexual behaviour - sexual remarks, taunts, physical or online harassment Remove from lesson to another class within your department.
+Teacher must contact home to discuss School sanction, often one detention Record on G4S in home notes detailing the incident using the script of Remind/Warn/Remove.